tempus-app/tempus/docs/backend/testing.md

 ### Running Tests
 - tests are constrained to a nestjs project, so they can be run using the command: `npx nx run <project-name>:test`
  - this will generate a coverage report in the console, along with the /coverage directory which can be used to improve tests
+- to run all backend tests run `npm run test-unit:api`
+- to run all tests, run `npm test`

 ## End to End Testing Strategy (To be refined)